william-redman/Koopman-mode-decomposition-and-tensor-component-analysis/README.md

 ## Requirements

 The provided function makes use of only Matlab.
-TensorLab 3.0 (https://www.tensorlab.net/) is requried.
+TensorLab 3.0 (which is freely available at https://www.tensorlab.net/) is requried.

 ## Questions